turunenv/helsinki-city-bike-app/README.md

 2. From the root of the project folder, run **docker compose --profile setup up**.
 This will build the database and start the backend application.
 On following startups, the database is preserved in a volume, so just run **docker compose up**.

 - Note: building the database will take a few minutes, so this is a great time to grab a cup of coffee :coffee:
+- the setup is done when you see the following log message on your screen: _app running on port 3000_

 3. In another terminal window, navigate to the **frontend/** directory, and run _**npm install**_.
 After the installation is completed, run _**npm run dev**_.
 The frontend React app will now be running at _http://localhost:5173_.